MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab7_Dynamics_365_Marketing_capstone_lab.md

 ## Practice Lab 1.7 - Dynamics 365 Marketing capstone lab

+**Note:** Marketing Emails cannot be created or edited in Internet Explorer.
+Please use Microsoft Edge or Google Chrome to complete this exercise.

 ## Lab Scenario

 ABC company specializes in the manufacturing, selling, installation and servicing of security equipment.
 Their products include both indoor and outdoor security cameras, moisture and fire sensors, monitoring services, and more.